 It is interesting to notice, and this will be clear in Section \ref{controllability}, that a very convenient way to describe such transformations is by using the angle that the tangent of the swimmer makes with the positive horizontal axis.
 This angle is given as a function of the time $t$ and of the arc length parameter $s$.
 This agrees with the traditional approach of prescribing the curvature function, since the latter can be recovered by differentiating the angle with respect to~$s$ (see Remark \ref{curv}).
 This classical approach is motivated by the fact that the swimmers we are interested in accomplish the shape changes required for force and torque balance by relative sliding of filaments along their ``spine'', hence inducing local curvature changes.

 The last problem we address is the existence of an energetically optimal swimming strategy.
+Here again we rely crucially on the simplification yielded by Resistive Force Theory since obtaining a similar result when the fluid-swimmer interaction is modeled by the Stokes equations is much more involved.
 In Theorem \ref{010} we prove that, under suitable conditions, there exists a self-propelled motion $\chi(s,t)$ minimizing the power expended.
 The key hypothesis is a sort of non-interpenetra\-tion condition for the enlarged body obtained by thickening the curve describing the swimmer to a tube of constant thickness.
 This condition rules out self-intersections of the swimmer and yields an a-priori bound on its curvature.